Nonreciprocity and odd viscosity in chiral active fluids

-In Ref.~\cite{MarLub2021} we coarse-grained the total momentum density $\vecg$ and found that it obeys the Belinfante-Rosenfeld relation~\cite{Weinberg1995,Bliokh2021}, which for classical fields means that the total momentum density equals the CM momentum density plus half of the curl of the internal angular momentum density~\cite{Martin}.
-Then, by writing the kinetic energy in the common form $H=\int \D\vecr \,\vecg^2/(2\rho)$ we found that odd-viscosity, which obeys the Onsager reciprocal relations, emerges from the Poisson-bracket (PB) formalism~\cite{Lubensky2003,Lubensky2005}.
-The resultant excitation spectrum exhibits 3D odd mechanical waves with no exceptional points, even in non-interacting systems.
+In Ref.~\cite{MarLub2021} we coarse-grained the total hydrodynamic momentum density $\vecg$ and found that it obeys the Belinfante-Rosenfeld relation~\cite{Weinberg1995,Bliokh2021}, which for classical fields means that the total hydrodynamic momentum density equals the CM momentum density plus half of the curl of the internal angular momentum density, $\vecl$~\cite{Martin}.
+Then, by writing the kinetic energy in the common form $H_k=\int \D\vecr \,\vecg^2/(2\rho)$ we found that odd-viscosity, which obeys Onsager reciprocal relations, emerges from the Poisson-bracket (PB) formalism~\cite{Lubensky2003,Lubensky2005}.
+The resultant excitation spectrum exhibits 3D odd mechanical waves, even in non-interacting systems.

+In what follows, we treat the molecules as rigid bodies that exhibit translational and rotational motion, ignoring finite-frequency non-hydrodynamic molecule modes.
+We then coarse-grain the microscopic kinetic energy directly to obtain the well known continuum kinetic energy of a collection of rigid molecules~\cite{Goldstein_book} with additional boundary terms.
+Surprisingly we find that these two coarse-graining (CG) methods are not equivalent.
+We believe that the CG of the Hamiltonian presented here is correct, and we have supported this finding using a kinetic theory derivation (see Materials and Methods) that does not rely on CG of the Hamiltonian itself.

-In this paper we choose a more direct route and coarse-grain (CG) the microscopic kinetic energy directly.
-Surprisingly we find that these two CG methods are not equivalent.
-Indeed, odd viscosity still naturally emerges, but more terms appear in the viscosity including one that couples vorticity and pressure (odd pressure~\cite{Abanov2021}).
-These new viscosity terms exactly cancel terms in the dynamics of the total momentum and do not allow for propagation of 3D odd mechanical waves.
+The CG of this work gives the familiar dynamics of CM and angular momenta, with no odd viscosity~\cite{LubenskyBook,Mazur}.
+However, when writing the total hydrodynamic momentum dynamics, odd viscosity naturally emerges, and more `odd' terms appear in the viscosity, including one that couples vorticity and pressure (odd pressure~\cite{Abanov2021}).
+These new viscosity terms exactly cancel terms in the dynamics of the total hydrodynamic momentum and do not allow for propagation of 3D odd mechanical waves.
 Instead, they require a longitudinal wave to always be accompanied by a transverse wave but not vice versa.
-Importantly, this means that the dynamics are non-reciprocal and indeed the dynamical matrix is non-Hermitian.
+Importantly, this means that the dynamics are non-reciprocal, and, indeed, the dynamical matrix for long-wavelength excitations is non-Hermitian.
 In the presence of an additional odd viscosity that can originate in fluctuations or inter-particle interactions~\cite{VitelliKubo} we find instability lines of exceptional points~\cite{Heiss2012}, which suggests the existence of a non-reciprocal phase transition~\cite{Vitelli2021}.